-This paper has been prepared by the staff of the IFRS Foundation for discussion at a public meeting of the IASB and does not represent the views of the IASB or any individual member of the IASB.
-Comments on the application of IFRSs do not purport to set out acceptable or unacceptable application of IFRSs.
-Technical decisions are made in public and reported in IASB Update.
+This paper has been prepared for discussion at a public meeting of the Consultative Group for Rate Regulation.
+This paper does not represent the views of the International Accounting Standards Board (IASB) or any individual IASB member.
+Any comments in the paper do not purport to set out what would be an acceptable or unacceptable application of IFRS[®] Standards.
+The IASB's technical decisions are made in public and are reported in the IASB[®] Update.